Sunday, June 29, 2008

 · Found out Jim has a small Basal Cell Carcinoma on his forehead that needs surgery.
 Not a big deal though.
 He also repelled down a mountain and rode on several long scout bike rides (up to 50 miles at a time, more than once)!!
 He’s my he-man!!!

-· Jim has been swamped with Scouting activities and planning for Aaronic Priesthood camp that starts on Tuesday.
+· Jim has been swamped with Scouting activities and planning for the Aaronic Priesthood camp that starts on Tuesday.
 He also has made a bunch of Mormon Battalion presentations for Eagle Scouts that earned the patch and neckerchief slide.

 · Saturday, Mar 31, we went to the baptism of Jim’s high school girlfriend… Jim’s been out of high school for over 40 years but it was so sweet to see her baptized… such a lovely lady.
 I didn’t go to high school around here so I had never met her before.